 Haven’t considered ticket insurance yet?
 Here’s why you should start offering ticket insurance in your ticket stores and how it benefits both your patrons and yourself.

 At first glance, ticket insurance is geared towards the welfare and peace of mind of ticket-buyers.
 However, it comes with indirect benefits to e-ticketing outfits as well, much like our valued Eventcube Pro users.

 Responsiveness to real needs.
-Ticket insurance is more valuable now than it has ever been after the peak of the COVID-19 crisis.
+Ticket insurance is more valuable now than it has ever been as people are more attentive to uncontrollable events such as inclement weather, viral outbreak or disruption in transportation system.
 By offering ticketing insurance as an add-on, you arm customers with pre-emptive mechanisms that shield them from the full impact of specified emergencies.

 Instilling trust and amping up brand-reputation.
 The logistics aside, offering ticket insurance is a loud display of empathy towards customers’ lives outside your brand ecosystem.
 It’s recognizing that your relationship doesn’t end at checkout and that your brand cares about the what-if’s that occur between the sale and the event.
 More importantly, it’s a show of commitment that you’re willing to help customers at a time when circumstances don’t swing in their favour.

 Imagine being remembered as the ticket outfit that wasn’t only considerate enough to present ticket insurance as an add-on, but also efficient in its resolve to refund customers who are unable to make it to their event.

 Reduced legwork in assessing and settling insurance claims.
 Without ticket insurance in place, ticket merchants are left to their own devices to arbitrarily evaluate refund claims.
 This could take days of endless phone calls and emails that for small event teams would be nothing short of burdensome.
 With our insurance integration at Eventcube, you can lean back and let TicketPlan do all the work for you.